csteach441/csteach441.github.io/weekly_assignment.md

     * why do you like or dislike these products?
     * what would you like to change?
     * are there features or aspects of similar products that could be incorporated within these products?
-    * what is the design and development history for your chosen products?
-      * i.e. can you trace a series of design compromises and improvements in previous models up to the current product release?
-    * e.g. a website, mobile or desktop application, device specific UI (phone, camera...) &c. is an example product to consider and review
-  * add details for the above on the [Week 2 - Analysis of Devices](https://trello.com/b/TProUqYN/week-2-analysis-of-devices) board
+  * add details for the above on the [Week 2 - Analysis of Devices](https://trello.com/b/Bgb9YD0O/week-2-analysis-of-devices) board
     * further instructions are available on the week 2 board

 This product review provides an initial opportunity to consider products and designs for your final course assessment.